The Black River Project

 A plan to create a Black River State Park from some of the land owned by The Nature Conservancy is under consideration in North Carolina.
 However, recent research indicates that hundreds of additional acres of ancient bald cypress forests are not protected along the Black River and other black water streams in the vicinity.
 Unfortunately, continued logging, biomass harvesting, and land development threaten all old-growth cypress stands on the Black River and elsewhere not specifically protected by The Nature Conservancy or other organizations.

-This three-year project seeks funding to identify all uncut and unprotected ancient bald cypress forests on the Black River and elsewhere in North and South Carolina.
+The Black River Project seeks to identify all uncut and unprotected ancient bald cypress forests on the Black River and elsewhere in North and South Carolina.
 The goals are to:

 - advance the Ancient Bald Cypress Consortium for Research, Education, and Conservation;